tiprankstipranks

 Cyber Security - Risk 1

-A material breach in security relating to our information systems could adversely affect us.
+A security breach or other threat relating to our information systems could adversely affect us.

 In the ordinary course of our business, we collect and store sensitive data in our data centers, on our networks and via third-party providers.
 This data includes proprietary business information and intellectual property of ours and of our clients, as well as personal identifiable information ("PII") of our employees, clients, contractors and vendors.
 The secure processing, maintenance and transmission of this information is critical to our operations.
-Despite our security measures, and those of our third-party providers, our information technology and infrastructure may be vulnerable to attacks by third parties or breached due to employee error, mistake or malfeasance or other disruptions.
-Information security risks have generally increased in recent years, in part because of the proliferation of new technologies and the increased sophistication and activity of hackers, activists, cybercriminals and other external parties, some of which may be linked to terrorist organizations or hostile foreign governments.
-Cybersecurity attacks are becoming more sophisticated and include malicious software, ransomware, phishing and spear phishing attacks, wire fraud and payment diversion, account and email takeover attacks, attempts to gain unauthorized access to data and other electronic security breaches.
+Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by various threat actors or breached due to employee error, mistake or malfeasance or other disruptions.
+Information security risks have generally increased in recent years, in part because of the proliferation of new technologies and the increased sophistication and activity of hackers, cybercriminals and other external parties.
+Cybersecurity attacks are becoming more sophisticated and include malicious software (malware), ransomware, phishing and spear phishing attacks, wire fraud and payment diversion, account and email takeover attacks, attempts to gain unauthorized access to data, and other forms of cybercrime.
 We have experienced cybersecurity attacks in the past and we expect additional attacks in the future.
-Cybersecurity attacks, including attacks that are not ultimately successful, could lead to disruptions in our critical systems, an inability to provide services to our clients, unauthorized release of confidential information, remediation costs, fines, litigation or regulatory action against us and significant damage to our reputation.
-Further, other incidents of theft, loss, disclosure, corruption, exposure or misuse of PII or proprietary business data, whether resulting from employee error, employee malfeasance or otherwise, could similarly result in adverse effects on our business operations.
+Cybersecurity attacks, including attacks that are not ultimately successful, could lead to disruptions in our critical systems, an inability to provide services to our clients resulting in potential revenue loss, unauthorized release of confidential information, remediation costs, fines, litigation or regulatory action against us and significant damage to our reputation.
+Moreover, the integration of AI by us or by our third-party service providers may pose new or unknown cybersecurity risks.
+Further, other incidents of theft, loss, disclosure, corruption, exposure, misappropriation, or misuse of PII or proprietary business data, whether resulting from employee error, employee malfeasance or otherwise, could similarly result in adverse effects on our business operations and financial condition.
 Additionally, we rely on third parties to support our information and technology networks, including cloud storage solution providers, and as a result we have less direct control over certain of our data and information technology systems.
 We also engage other third parties to support the services we perform for our clients.
-Any such third parties are also vulnerable to security breaches and compromised security systems, for which we may not be indemnified, and which could materially adversely affect us and our reputation.
+Any such third parties are also vulnerable to security breaches and compromised security systems, for which we may not be indemnified, and which could materially adversely affect our operations, reputation or financial condition.

 Technology - Risk 1

-Interruption or failure of our information technology, communications systems or data services could impair our ability to provide our services effectively, which could materially harm our operating results.
+Interruption or failure of our information technology, communications systems or data services could impair our ability to provide our services effectively, which could materially harm our business, financial condition and operating results.

-Our business requires the continued operation of information technology, communication systems and network infrastructure.
-Our ability to conduct our global business may be materially adversely affected by disruptions to these systems or infrastructure.
-In addition, the operation and maintenance of our systems and networks is in some cases dependent on third-party technologies, systems and services providers for which there is no certainty of uninterrupted availability.
-Information technology and communications systems of us and our providers are vulnerable to damage or disruption from fire, power loss, system malfunctions, telecommunications failure, computer viruses, cybersecurity attacks, natural disasters, acts of war or terrorism, employee errors or malfeasance, or other events which are beyond our control.
-Any of these events could cause system interruption, delays or loss, corruption or exposure of critical data and may also disrupt our ability to provide services to or interact with our clients or other business partners.
+Our business requires the continued operation of information technology, communication systems and network infrastructure, many of which are supplied by or dependent upon third-party providers.
+Our ability to conduct our global business may be materially adversely affected by disruptions to these systems.
+Information technology and communications systems of us and our providers are vulnerable to damage or disruption from system malfunctions, telecommunications failure, power loss, fire, computer viruses, cybersecurity attacks, natural disasters, acts of war or terrorism, employee errors or malfeasance, or other events which are beyond our control.
+Any of these events could cause system interruption, delays or loss, corruption or exposure of critical data and may also disrupt our ability to provide services to our clients.
 Furthermore, any such event could result in substantial recovery and remediation costs and liability to clients or other third parties.
-We have business continuity and disaster recovery plans and backup systems in place to reduce the potentially adverse effect of such events, but our disaster recovery planning may not be sufficient and cannot account for all eventualities.
-An event that results in the destruction or disruption of any of our data centers or our critical business or information technology systems could severely affect our ability to conduct normal business operations, and, as a result, our future operating results could be materially adversely affected.
+We have business continuity plans and backup systems in place, but such disaster recovery planning may not be sufficient and cannot account for all eventualities.
+An event that results in the destruction or disruption of any data centers or critical technology systems we use could severely affect our ability to conduct normal business operations, and, as a result, our future operating results could be materially adversely affected.
 Our business relies heavily on the use of software and commercial real estate data, some of which is purchased or licensed from third-party providers for which there is no certainty of uninterrupted availability.
-A disruption of our ability to access such software, including an inability to renew such licenses on the same or similar terms or to provide data to our professionals, clients or vendors, could adversely affect our operating results.
+A disruption in our ability to access such software and data, including an inability to renew such licenses on the same or similar terms or to provide data to our professionals, clients or vendors, could adversely affect our results of operations and financial condition.

 Technology - Risk 2